 Centroids layer

-The Centroids layer displays all centroids locations registered in the system.
+The Centroids layer displays all centroid locations registered in the system.

 A centroid is the logical representation of a "volume of intensity" for a specific attribute of the data model.